algorandfoundation/xGov/Proposals/xgov-204.md

 Engineering work for the v1 launchpad’s smart contracts, front-end interface, and back-end functionality are already complete, and have undergone extensive QA on Testnet.
 We are not requesting funds for any core development work – this funding request is purely to pay for a security audit.

-We have communicated with all reputable audit service providers on Algorand and received multiple price quotes and timelines.
+We have communicated with all reputable Algorand smart contract auditors and received multiple price quotes and timelines.

 XGov funding will enable us to immediately proceed with an audit, then go live with the launchpad within weeks.

-Once released, the Everyone launchpad will provide critically needed utilities within the Algorand ecosystem to kickstart funding for new Algorand projects.
+Once released, the Everyone launchpad will provide a critically needed utility to kickstart funding for new projects within the Algorsnd ecosystem.

 By providing a reliable and user-friendly funding platform, the Everyone launchpad has the potential to significantly accelerate Algorand's adoption, mirroring the success driven by similar launchpads on other blockchains.